imeji-community/pyimeji/docs/tutorial.rst

 Upon first instantiation of an :py:class:pyimeji.api.Imeji`` object, a configuration will be placed into the users `configuration directory <https://pypi.python.org/pypi/appdirs>`_.

-This file can be customized e.g. to provide connection info:
+This file can be customized e.g. to provide connection info or to set the logging level:

 .. code-block:: ini